 We will not share your personal information with any other third parties without your consent and we will never sell personal data.

 If you would like any further information please contact us (see ‘Get in touch’ below).

-Under the General Data Protection Regulation, you have a number of important rights that you can exercise free of charge.
+Under the UK GDPR and the General Data Protection Regulation, you have a number of important rights that you can exercise free of charge.
 In summary, these rights are: